 - The back of one photo must be endorsed by the child’s guarantor, writing ‘This is a true photo of [the child’s full name]’ and signed in black pen.

-- DO NOT attach the photos to the form as this may damage them
+- Please do NOT attach the photos to the form as this may damage them.

 4. Parents proof of identity